liventcord/LiventCord/docs/docs/tutorial-basics/set-enviroment-variables.md

     Connection string for the database.

   - **DatabaseType**:
-    Type of database server for data storage.
+    Type of database server for storage.
 Supported options:
       - **PostgreSQL**
       - **MySQL**
       - **MariaDB**